hmteditors/uwash/README.md

 Advanced editing work:

-- *Iliad* 23 in the Venetus A manuscript
+- *Iliad* 23 in the Venetus A manuscript:  folios 292 verso - 310 verso inclusive
-- other, to be determined